Geeks-Solutions/nuxt-sections/README.md

 # How it works

 Sections server comes with a Wysiwyg and any public sections out of the box.
-The Wysiwg can be added to any page and will display of the box thanks to internal components, yet if you wish to override anything (the view, the icon or the form) you can do so be redeclaring any (or all) component(s) in your project.
+The Wysiwg can be added to any page and will display of the box thanks to internal components, yet if you wish to override anything (the view, the icon or the form) you can do so by redeclaring any (or all) component(s) in your project.

 You can also define your own local and static section types and you have the ability to control the way any section will display on your website.